famesjranko/esp32-s3-internet-monitor/README.md

 1. Set up Arduino IDE for ESP32-S3-Matrix: [Waveshare Wiki Guide](https://www.waveshare.com/wiki/ESP32-S3-Matrix#Working_with_Arduino)
 2. Clone or download this repo, then **rename the folder to `InternetMonitor`** (Arduino requires the folder name to match the `.ino` filename)
 3. Install **Adafruit NeoPixel** library via Library Manager
-4. Edit `config.h` — set your WiFi credentials and web password
+4. Edit `config.h` — set your web password (WiFi can be configured later via portal)
 5. Upload to board
+6. Connect to `InternetMonitor-Setup` WiFi network (password: your web password)
+7. Go to `http://192.168.4.1`, login, and select your WiFi network
-6. Check Serial Monitor (115200 baud) for IP address
+8. Device reboots and connects — check Serial Monitor (115200 baud) for IP address
-7. Open IP in browser and login with your password
+9. Open IP in browser and login with your password

 ## How It Works